syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 ## Tooltip template

-The [tooltipTemplate](https://ej2.syncfusion.com/documentation/api/stepper#tooltiptemplate) property enables you to customize the content and appearance of tooltips.
-It can be used based on your specific tooltip requirements.
+You can use the [tooltipTemplate](https://ej2.syncfusion.com/documentation/api/stepper#tooltiptemplate) property to customize the content and appearance of tooltips.
+This enables you to add dynamic step information to the template.